NFC Antenna PCB Solutions | Design & Applications for IoT, Wearables, and Payments

 2. Can NFC antennas be used for long-range communication?

 No, NFC antennas are specifically designed for short-range communication, typically within 10 cm.
 For longer-range wireless connectivity, technologies like Bluetooth or Wi-Fi are more suitable.
+However, proper NFC PCB manufacturing helps maximize efficiency within the short-range limit.

 3. What are the latest trends in NFC antenna technology?